There are so many marketing strategies to use in 2023 to grow your coaching business that it can quickly become overwhelming.

 1. Is your main offering selling consistently without you having to spend loads of time on it?

-This can take 6-8 weeks in some cases, can you shift focus off your main offering for that amount of time?
+This can take 6-8 weeks in some cases, can you shift the focus off of your main offering for that amount of time?

 2. Do you know your ideal client really well?

-The success of a tiny offer relies on you knowing your ideal client really really well.
-You have to know exactly what they’re struggling with because when you put that offer in front of them it needs to be a no brainer.
+The success of a self liquidating offer relies on you knowing your ideal client really really well.
+You have to know exactly what they’re struggling with because when you put that offer in front of them it needs to be a no-brainer.

-Because you normally run FB ads to a cold audience to sell your tiny offer you cant rely on the know, like and trust factor.
-The offer has to speak for itself so if its not a no brainer it just wont sell!
+Because you normally run FB ads to a cold audience to sell your low ticket offer you can’t rely on the know, like, and trust factor.
+The offer has to speak for itself so if it’s not a no-brainer it just won’t sell!